zikula-modules/Files/README.md

       - For multisites (*$ZConfig['Multisites']['multi']* = 1) you need a more complex configuration.
 Then you must define two more vars.
 The path will be *$ZConfig['Multisites']['filesRealPath'] . '/' . $ZConfig['Multisites']['siteFilesFolder']*
   5. If you use [Àgora project](https://github.com/projectestac/agora), you must define *$ZConfig['iwmodules']['agora'] = true* to use agora functions

-Xinha Files plugin
+Scribite plugins
 ------------------

-  1. Like other plugins, admin have to go to *Administration-Scribite-EditorConfig-Xinha* and check *Files* plugin
+  1. Like other plugins, admin have to go to *Administration-Scribite-EditorConfig-Xinha/TinyMCE* and check *Files* plugin
-  2. Then, you will see a *paper clip* button in your xinha editor
+  2. Then, you will see a *paper clip* button in your editor

 Notes
 -----

-  1. For scribite 5.0.0, the path will be *path_to_Zikula_root/Scribite/plugins/Xinha/vendor/xinha/plugins/Files*
+  1. Editor plugins are for Scribite 4.3.
   2. Using the default configuration (*folderPath = zikulaDataFolder*), admin can manage other modules files.

 Using Files